Quasinormalizers in crossed products of von Neumann algebras: Normalizers and quasinormalizers of

 \begin{definition} Let $G$ be a discrete group.
 A trace-preserving action $\alpha$ of $G$ on a finite von Neumann algebra $(N,\tau)$ is said to be {\em automorphism-rigid} if for any automorphism $\Theta$ of $N \rtimes_\alpha G$, there exist an automorphism $\theta$ of $N$, an automorphism $\delta$ of $G$, a character $\eta: G\rightarrow \mathbb T$ and a unitary $w \in N \rtimes_\alpha G$ such that

-\end{definition} We also recall the following standard definition, for the reader's convenience. \begin{definition} A trace-preserving action $\alpha$ of a discrete group $G$ on a finite von Neumann algebra $(N,\tau)$ is called \emph{weak mixing} if there is a sequence $(g_n)$ of group elements such that $\tau(\alpha_{g_n}(x)y) \rightarrow \tau(x)\tau(y),$ for any $x,y \in N$. \end{definition}
+\end{definition} We also recall the following standard definition, for the reader's convenience. \begin{definition} A trace-preserving action $\alpha$ of a discrete group $G$ on a finite von Neumann algebra $(N,\tau)$ is called \emph{weak mixing} if there is a sequence $(g_n)_n$ of group elements such that $\tau(\alpha_{g_n}(x)y) \rightarrow \tau(x)\tau(y),$ for any $x,y \in N$. $($Sequences are replaced by nets when $G$ is uncountable.$)$ \end{definition}

 There are many examples known of weak mixing automorphism-rigid actions.
 Below we include some natural classes which emerged from Popa's deformation/rigidity theory \cite{Po06a}. \begin{enumerate} \item Bernoulli action $G \curvearrowright (\overline\otimes_G A, \tau)$ where $A$ is abelian and $G$ is an i.c.c., property (T) group or $G= G_1\times G_2$ where $G_i$ are i.c.c.\ non-amenable \cite{Po03,Po04,Po05,Po06b}; \item The fibered versions of Rips construction $Q \curvearrowright L(N_1\times N_2)$ from \cite{CDK19,CDHK20}. \end{enumerate}